How to Hire a Manager: 10 Tips You Should Follow

 1. Create an Appealing Company Culture

 One of the best ways to attract and hire managers is to build a corporate culture that will appeal to top talent.
 Managers thrive in a company with an open, healthy work environment.
-To do this, make sure you encourage and motivate all your employees and provide opportunities for professional growth from the top leaders down.
+To do this, encourage and motivate all your employees and provide opportunities for professional growth from the top leaders down.

 2. Craft a Detailed Job Description for Management Positions